Skip to content

 165. Programme to support scheme smallholders?

-The company has an FFB Purchase Scheme, Rejuvenation Scheme and Seedling Provision Program which provide price assurance, replanting of matured plantations and access to high-quality seeds respectively.
+The company's FFB Purchase Scheme, Rejuvenation Scheme, and Seedling Provision Program offer price assurance, replanting for matured plantations, and access to high-quality seeds, respectively.
 However, it is unclear what type of smallholders it includes.

 • P